rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##Navigation
 ###NavTimeout

-Number of milliseconds before the browser times out and navigates to the page specified in the badlink setting.
+Defines the amount of time (in milliseconds) the application should wait for a page before displaying the 'bad link' message.

 If it is determined that the destination is unreachable regardless of wait time, the 'badlink' page may be loaded before NAVTIMEOUT.
 This is the time taken to establish communication with the server, not the time taken to fully load the page.<br><br>Note that the navigation timeout will not be invoked when navigating to the start page, best practice is to store your first page locally to avoid connectivity issues at start up, you can then redirect to an on-line page if desired.<br>

 **Configuration Identifier**:
 NAVTIMEOUT<br>